-The term 'Hostile Takeover' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Hostile Takeover' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A hostile takeover refers to a type of acquisition which involves a buying company and a takeover target.
 Technically there is no strict difference between the concepts of friendly acquisition and hostile takeover.
 Yet the connotation is vastly different between the two.
 When the word takeover becomes used, it generally means that the target company is not a willing participant or is actively resisting.
 The target may oppose being bought out for a number of reasons.
 These could range from corporate tradition and pride to feeling an offer does not value them highly enough.
 Other companies will simply state they see more opportunities as an independent ongoing concern.